kstenerud/concise-encoding/cte-specification.md

 #### The Year Field

-The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates).
+The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates), but not zero.
 Negative (BC) years are prefixed with a dash character (`-`).
 The year must always be written in full, and must not be abbreviated.

-Note: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.
+**Note**: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.

 #### Date Structure